-Anchoring and adjustment, the availability heuristic, the representativeness heuristic, conjunction fallacy, and framing are illustrated with environmentally related content on the handouts available in .pdf format here.
+Anchoring and adjustment, the availability heuristic, the representativeness heuristic, conjunction fallacy, and framing are illustrated with these pdf handouts.
 Instructors can use two versions to illustrate what happens when the range of options on a multiple choice item is shifted.
 In Version 1, the correct answer always appears last out of five options; on Version 2 it is the third option.
 Following the multiple choice items are a few forced choice items that can illustrate the availability heuristic.
 The correct answer always appears second, but students will often choose the first option because examples come more easily to mind.

 - Once you have collected responses from four or five individuals, use your data set to answer the following questions: